mpio56M/career-prep--job-search/sections-of-a-cover-letter/extracurriculars.md

-I have worked hard at maintaining a GPA of 3.5 while working full-time at ABC.
+In addition to my academic schedule, I am also a member of GROUP/ACTIVITY.
+I have learned much about collaborating with others as a member of GROUP/ACTIVITY.